hacks/ibe2016/README.md

 $ netcat 104.131.171.115 1338
 ```

+## Guestbooks

+On the server are two guestbook.txt files, one for the vuln and vuln2 service.
+Once you exploit each service, you will be able to sign (write to) the
+corresponding guestbook to show everyone how leet you are!
+Note that you
+will have total write access, so pls be cool about it.

 ## Exploit Scripts

 This repo includes some template exploit scripts for you to get started.